koelblinger/3P/md/installation.md

 ## Automatic installation of 3P ##

+*The plugin manager is no longer installed with notepad++ but you can download and install the latest version [here](https://github.com/bruderstein/nppPluginManager/releases)*.

 Automatically install 3P through the plugin manager of notepad++ :

 * `PLUGINS > PLUGIN MANAGER > SHOW PLUGIN MANAGER`